Linping, Hangzhou: Linping New Town

 Linping New Town is in the southern part of Linping, including Linping station on Hangzhou Metro, Central commercial areas and Big Dongan Community.
 In order to build up Linping as a modern new town, the founders used “compact city, easeful city, literate city, intelligent city and leisure city” as the elementary idea.

 Linping station of Hangzhou Metro shortens the time from Linping to other areas in Hangzhou, thus conducing many people getting entertainments, taking leisure time, and setting home in Linping.
 In addition, the central commercial areas will become the financial trade market, businesses office, meeting exhibition and super shopping place.
 The third one is the Big Donggan Community that regards the People's Square as the center and this center will be decorated by centuries-old culture and fascinating views.
-This Central Square lets people live in Linping with convenience and joy.
+This Central Square lets people live in Linping with convenience.

 The core idea leads Linping towards prosperity is enhancing the connection between other cities.
 Therefore, promoting High-speed rail, subway and highway offer people who live in Linping a facilitating means to let people visit some nearby cities, and also attract people who live in other cities settle down in Linping.

 Yuhang economic development zone is in the center of the Linping New Town, Qianjiang economic development zone is in the southeast of the Linping New Town and there will have two more industrial estates locate in Linping.
 A number of buildings nearby the high-speed railway and subways are being set up in Linping.
 People only need to take eight minutes to the center of Hangzhou and only thirty minutes to Shanghai if they live in Linping.